Privacy Policy

 9. YOUR LEGAL RIGHTS

-Under certain circumstances, by you have the right to:
+Under certain circumstances, you have the right to:

-• Request access to your personal information (commonly known as a “subject access request” or “SAR”).
-This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it;
+Request access to your personal data (commonly known as a "subject access request" or "SAR").
+This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it;

-• Request correction of the personal information that we hold about you.
-This enables you to have any incomplete or inaccurate information we hold about you corrected;
+Request correction of the personal data that we hold about you.
+This enables you to have any incomplete or inaccurate personal data we hold about you corrected;

-• Request erasure of your personal information.
-This enables you to ask us to delete or remove personal information where there is no good reason for us continuing to process it.
-You also have the right to ask us to delete or remove your personal information where you have exercised your right to object to processing.
+Request erasure of your personal data.
+This enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
+You also have the right to ask us to delete or remove your personal data where you have exercised your right to object to processing.
 Note, however, that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request;

-• Object to processing of your personal information where we are relying on a Legitimate Interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
-You also have the right to object where we are processing your personal information for direct marketing purposes;
+Object to processing of your personal data where we are relying on a legitimate interest (or that of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
+You also have the right to object where we are processing your personal data for direct marketing purposes;

-• Request the restriction of processing of your personal information.
-This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it; and/or
+Request the restriction of processing of your personal data.
+This enables you to ask us to suspend the processing of personal data about you, for example if you want us to establish its accuracy or the reason for processing it; and/or

-If you want to review, verify, correct, or request erasure of your personal information, object to the processing of your Personal Data, or request that we transfer a copy of your personal information to another party, please contact us by email at privacy@factor.law.
+If you want to review, verify, correct, or request erasure of your personal data, object to the processing of your personal data, or request that we transfer a copy of your personal data to another party, please contact us by email at privacy@factor.law.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is incomplete and we need to write to you for more information or is particularly complex or you have made several requests.
 In these cases, we will notify you and keep you updated.

-In the EU we have nominated the UK Supervisory Authority as the Lead Supervisory Authority for our EU based establishments (Poland, UK).
-You have the right to complain to the Information Commissioner’s Office about how and/or why we are processing your Personal Data.
+In the EU, we have nominated the Polish Supervisory Authority as the Lead Supervisory Authority for our EU based operations.
+You may have the right to complain to the Polish Supervisory Authority (Urząd Ochrony Danych Osobowych (Personal Data Protection Office)) about how and/or why we are processing your personal data.

-You also have a right to make a complaint regarding how and/or why we process your data with respect to the EU-US Privacy Shield Principles.
+You may also have a right to make a complaint regarding how and/or why we process your personal data with respect to the EU-US Data Privacy Framework Principles.

 10. HOW TO MAKE A COMPLAINT

-If there is something which we have not done correctly with your Personal Data then we would appreciate the chance to deal with your concerns before you approach a Supervisory Authority so please contact us in the first instance – privacy@factor.law.
+If there is something which we have not done correctly with your personal data then we would appreciate the chance to deal with your concerns before you approach a Supervisory Authority so please contact us in the first instance by email at privacy@factor.law.

-In the EU we have nominated the ICO as the Lead Supervisory Authority for our EU based establishments (Poland, UK).
-You have the right to complain to the Information Commissioner’s Office about how and/or why we are processing your Personal Data for any of our European Entities.
+In the EU, we have nominated the Polish Supervisory Authority as the Lead Supervisory Authority for our EU based operations.
+You may have the right to complain to the Polish Supervisory Authority (Urząd Ochrony Danych Osobowych (Personal Data Protection Office)) about how and/or why we are processing your personal data.

-In compliance with the Privacy Shield Principles, Factor commits to resolve complaints about our collection or use of your personal information.
-EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Factor at: privacy@factor.law
+In compliance with the Data Privacy Framework Principles, Factor commits to resolve complaints about our collection or use of your personal data.
+EEA, UK, or Swiss individuals with inquiries or complaints regarding our Data Privacy Framework policy should first contact Factor by email at privacy@factor.law.

-If your complaint is not resolved after following the recourse mechanisms described above, you may have the ability to invoke binding arbitration.
-More information can be found at the following URL: http://go.adr.org/privacyshieldfiling.html.
+If your complaint is not resolved after following the recourse mechanisms described above, you may have the ability, under certain conditions, to invoke binding arbitration for residual claims not resolved by other mechanisms.
+More information about the DPF arbitration mechanism can be found at https://www.dataprivacyframework.gov/s/article/ANNEX-I-introduction-dpf.

 11. GLOSSARY

-Data Controller: the person or organization that determines when, why and how to process Personal Data.
-It is responsible for establishing practices and policies in line with the GDPR.
-We are the Data Controller of all Personal Data relating to our Company Personnel and Personal Data used in our business for our own commercial purposes.
+Controller: a person or organization which determines when, why, and how to process personal data.
+It is responsible for establishing practices and policies in line with applicable data protection laws.
+We are the data controller of all personal data relating to our company personnel and personal data used in our business for our own commercial purposes.

-EEA: the 28 countries in the EU, and Iceland, Liechtenstein and Norway.
+EEA: the European Economic Area, comprising the countries in the EU plus Iceland, Liechtenstein, and Norway.

-Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
-We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your Personal Data for our legitimate interests.
-We do not use your Personal Data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
+Legitimate interest: the interest of our business in conducting and managing our business to enable us to give you the best service and the best and most secure experience.
+We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
+We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).

-Personal Data: any information identifying a Data Subject or information relating to a Data Subject that we can identify (directly or indirectly) from that data alone or in combination with other identifiers we possess or can reasonably access.
-Personal Data includes Special Category (Sensitive) Personal Data and pseudonymized Personal Data but excludes anonymous data or data that has had the identity of an individual permanently removed.
-Personal data can be factual (for example, a name, email address, location or date of birth) or an opinion about that person’s actions or behavior.
+Personal data: any information identifying a data subject or information relating to a data subject that we can identify (directly or indirectly) from that data alone or in combination with other identifiers we possess or can reasonably access.
+Personal data includes special category data and pseudonymized personal data but excludes anonymous data or data that has had the identity of an individual permanently removed.
+Personal data can be factual (for example, a name, email address, location, or date of birth) or an opinion about that person's actions or behavior.

-Processing or Process: any activity that involves the use of Personal Data.
-It includes obtaining, recording or holding the data, or carrying out any operation or set of operations on the data including organizing, amending, retrieving, using, disclosing, erasing or destroying it.
-Processing also includes transmitting or transferring Personal Data to third parties.
+Processing or process (and processor): any activity that involves the use of personal data.
+It includes obtaining, recording or holding the personal data, or carrying out any operation or set of operations on the personal data including organizing, amending, retrieving, using, disclosing, erasing, or destroying it.
+Processing also includes transmitting or transferring personal data to third parties.
+A person or organization which processes personal data is referred to as a processor.

-Special Category or Sensitive Personal Data: information revealing racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health conditions, sexual life, sexual orientation, biometric or genetic data, and Personal Data relating to criminal offenses and convictions.
+Special category data: personal data revealing racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health conditions, sexual life, sexual orientation, biometric or genetic data, and personal data relating to criminal offenses and convictions.